Your Deputy Mayor

-I am married to my husband, Neil McMillan, and we live in Thorndale with our 2 children, Colin and Abagail.
-Both kids attend West Nissouri Public School in Thorndale.
-We are active across Thames Centre as both of our kids play hockey with Dorchester Minor Hockey, Colin plays baseball with Dorchester Minor Baseball and Abagail plays with the Golden Feet Soccer Club in Nilestown.
+My family lives just outside of Thorndale, in Thames Centre.
+Both kids, Colin and Abagail, attend West Nissouri Public School in Thorndale.
+We are active across Thames Centre as both kids play hockey with Dorchester Minor Hockey, Colin plays baseball with the U13 Regional Stars and Abagail plays with the Golden Feet Soccer Club in Nilestown.
 In 2014, I took a chance and ran in the Municipality of Thames Centre's elections to represent my community as the Ward 1 Councillor.
 I knew that our community deserved a strong voice that would represent our growing community.

 As someone who was born and raised in Thorndale, and is now raising my family here, I have the unique ability to respect the roots in which our small community is built upon, yet recognize the importance and need for growth.
 My great-great-grandparents decided that Thorndale was a bright and growing spot to raise their family, and so do I. I also know that there are many other families that feel that way.
 I also know that Thorndale is not unique in Thames Centre, all of our communities are a highly desirable spot to work, live and play.

-I have been a strong voice as Councillor and for putting Thames Centre issues on the map, being regularly featured on AM980 CFPL, Global News, London Free Press, The Signpost, various agricultural publications such as Better Farming, and even was featured on TVO on "The Agenda with Steve Paikin" discussing rural infrastructure issues.
+I have always been a strong voice and put Thames Centre issues on the map, being regularly featured on AM980 CFPL, Global News, London Free Press, The Signpost, various agricultural publications such as Better Farming, and even was featured on TVO on "The Agenda with Steve Paikin" discussing rural infrastructure issues.

 It is an honour and privilege to serve as your Deputy Mayor in Thames Centre.